The Ihara Zeta function for infinite graphs: Introduction

 In Section \ref{essRegular} we have a look at the case that the vertex degree is constant.
 In this case the determinant formula can be considerably simplified.
 It can then be expressed via the so-called integrated density of states.
 This is the content of Theorem \ref{determinant-formula-regular}.
 The formula proven in the theorem has been used in \cite{GZ} to define a Zeta function.
 It also has recently been obtained in \cite{CJK13} via an analysis of Bessel functions and heat kernels.

-Our setting can be used to investigate continuity of the Zeta function in the underlying graph.
-We obtain various precise versions of this continuity.
-The basic result, Theorem \ref{t:continuity}, gives continuity in the underlying measure.
-Combined with the systematic perspective on colored graphs and graphings developed in Section \ref{Colored} and Section \ref{Graphings} we then rather easily obtain the following result (Section \ref{Result}):
+Section~\ref{Result} is concerned with the convergence of measure graph sequences and the convergence of the corresponding sequence of Ihara Zeta functions.
+Our notion goes beyond weak convergence of finite graphs in the sense of Benjamini-Schramm.
+Concerning the convergence of the underlying Ihara Zeta functions, we obtain in Theorem~\ref{theorem:convergence of zeta functions}:

-\textbf{Continuity result.} If the graphs $G_n$ converge to the graph $G$ in the sense of Benjamini-Schramm then $Z_{G_n}$ converge to $Z_G$ compactly around zero.
+\textbf{Continuity result.} If the measure graphs $(G_n,M_n)$ with uniform vertex degree bound converge weakly to the measure graph $(G,M)$, then the $Z_{(G_n,M_n)}$ converge to $Z_{(G,M)}$ compactly around zero.

-As discussed in Section \ref{Result} this result covers all the earlier results on convergence of graph Zeta functions given in \cite{CMS,GZ,GIL08,GIL09}.
+This result covers all the earlier results on convergence of graph Zeta functions given in \cite{CMS,GZ,GIL08,GIL09}.
 It even strengthens them by providing an interpretation of the limit as the Zeta function of a graph.
+Even more, we derive the corresponding approximation for connected, finite graphs converging weakly in the sense of Benjamini-Schramm, cf.\@ Theorem~\ref{theorem:weakly convergent graphs}.
+Another new application is the convergence of the Ihara Zeta functions associated to sequences of percolated Cayley graphs with their probability laws $\mathbb{P}_n$ being weakly convergent, cf.\@ Theorem~\ref{theorem:percolationconv}.

-More importantly, the result can be used to provide a (rather large) class of new examples on which the Zeta function can be obtained via approximation.
-These are the graphs allowing for the action of a sofic group.
-This is discussed in Section \ref{Actions}.
+Furthermore, the result can be used to provide a (rather large) class of new examples on which the Zeta function can be obtained via approximation.
+This is discussed in Section \ref{Actions}, where we study graphs allowing for a proper action of a sofic group with finite covolume.
+We explicitly construct a sequence of finite graphs converging towards the original graph as measure graphs.
+This is the content of Theorem~\ref{thm:soficapprox}.
+The convergence on the level of Zeta functions is immediate from the previous section.

-Our approach can be applied to further class of examples, in particular, random ensembles of graphs.
-This will be discussed elsewhere.
+The considerations of the present work are phrased within the measurable category.
+However, in prominent classes of examples we often have some additional topological information at hand.
+This and more will be addressed in a companion paper \cite{LenzPS-162}.

 {